 - ¼ cup of Grand Marnier “Cordon Rouge”

 - 4 pints of berries (1 pint each of blackberries, blueberries, raspberries, and strawberries)

 -Beat egg yolks with sugar over a double boiler on medium-high heat until the yolks are thick and creamy.

 -Whisk in the Grand Marnier.

--Top mixed berries in individual bowls with the Grand Marnier sauce.
+-Top mixed berries in individual bowls with the Grand Marnier cream sauce.

 This easy, gluten-free Grand Marnier sauce will enhance any plain summer fruit salad.
 It can also be used to top other desserts like crepes or pound cake.

 And now you: Have you tried Grand Marnier?
-Leave a comment below and let me know!
+Send me an email and let me know!

 Photos courtesy of Unsplash and the author at nancyconway.com